Welcome to our All Things Weston journey!

 WHO WE ARE

 Paula B. Freedman is an independent art historian and researcher specializing in photographic history and American art.
 She has been engaged with Paul Hertzmann and Susan Herzig on this extensive Edward Weston Bibliography and Exhibition History research project for over a decade.
 Additional experience includes curatorial and/or research positions at the Yale University Art Gallery, the Fine Arts Museums of San Francisco, the California Historical Society, and the Mills College Art Museum.
-Paula also serves on the Board of the American Decorative Arts Forum of Northern California, a support group of the Fine Arts Museums of San Francisco.
+Paula also serves on the Board of the American Design & Arts Forum of Northern California, a support group of the Fine Arts Museums of San Francisco.

 Paul Hertzmann and Susan Herzig are dealers in fine vintage 19th and 20th century photography, including 20th century Modernism, Photo-Secession, post-World War II innovations, 19th century photographs of the American West and exceptional 19th century photographic albums.
 Their connoisseurship and extensive research enable them to offer photographs of quality, rarity and importance.
 With more than forty years of experience in the field, they are pleased to share their expertise with museums, private collectors and colleagues.

 CONTACT US: mailto:email@example.com